alumina-lang/alumina/README.md

 - A good story for third-party libraries (something like `crates.io` maybe?)
 - Various rough edges and missing features

-A self-hosted compiler ([`aluminac`](./src/aluminac)) is also being written.
-It is in very early stages (is only able to parse source at the moment).
-It will eventually have a LLVM backend.

 Full list of missing features, open questions, bugs and ideas for the future is in [MISSING.md](./MISSING.md)

 # Try it out